HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 #### Margins and paddings

 Moving down the list, we took a look at margin and padding properties.
-Much as with backgrounds, it’s more a surprise that any pages don’t set these properties than that so many do.
+Much as with backgrounds, it's more a surprise that any pages don't set these properties than that so many do.
 What interested us this year was that the longhand `margin-left` edged out its shorthand counterpart `margin` to take the top ranking.

 {{ figure_markup(
   image="usage-of-margin-padding-shorthands-vs-longhands.png",